david-alade/david-alade.github.io/projects/maze.md

 title: Maze Solver
 ---

- Flood it is a simple game that I wrote in in the spring of 2022 for my Fundamentals of Computer Science 2 class.
+ Maze is a visual representation of graph algorithms that I wrote in the spring of 2022 for my Fundamentals of Computer Science 2 class.
 It uses the java image library and it runs using the Khoury tester library function "big-bang".

-When a player clicks a cell of a certain color, all cells of that color that are connected to the "flooded" componenet at the top left of the board become flooded.
-The goal of the game is to flood the entire board with a single color within the given amount of moves.
+Users start up the maze program and can press "b" for a breadth-first search or "d" for a depth-first search.
+Once one of those keys is pressed, the program searches for the "end" point which is at the bottom right of the maze.

 ## Demo